bertilmuth/requirementsascode/README.md

 As long as a requirement is still under discussion, it makes sense to have a lightweight documentation of it outside the code, maybe as part of a backlog or a lightweight specification.
 As soon as a requirement is implemented, the code itself becomes the most reliable "source of truth" for the requirement and its realization.

-Thus, requirementsascode proposes to document requirements in the code itself.
-A specific part of the code controls both the behavior of the application and documents the requirements in a formal way.
-The requirement documentation is similar to [user goal level use case](https://en.wikipedia.org/wiki/Use_case#Goal_levels) narratives, inside the code.
+With requirementsascode,  you can represent your user journeys as executable specifications in your application source code.
+The form of the representation is similar to [user goal level use case](https://en.wikipedia.org/wiki/Use_case#Goal_levels) narratives.

 # documentation
 * [Hello World examples](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/helloworld)